Manchester City boss Pep Guardiola has urged Jack Grealish to seize an opportunity to finish the season strongly.

-Grealish first joined Aston Villa's academy at the age of six and at 15, he was taken out of school by the club and privately educated as he continued to learn his craft as a soccer player.
+Grealish first joined Aston Villa's academy at the age of six and at 15, he was taken out of school by the club and privately educated as he continued to learn his craft as a football player.

 Early years at Aston Villa

-Breakthrough at the club
+Breakthrough at Villa Park

 The following season, Grealish was unable to prevent Villa from being relegated to the second tier of English soccer for the first time since 1987.
 Grealish played 16 games, all of which ended in defeat - a Premier League record.

 Becoming a key player